XDai-bris/mr_mice_human/README.md

 ## Citation / acknowledgement

 If you use this pipeline in a manuscript, please cite:
-- The DO / qtl2 resources used for genome scans (as appropriate)
 - `TwoSampleMR` / OpenGWAS for human MR
-- Any MR methodological references relevant to IVW and Steiger filtering

 ---